North Willoughby

 North Willoughby's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-North Willoughby demonstrates excellent health outcomes with a low prevalence of common health conditions across all age groups.
-Approximately 81% of its total population of 3,585 people have private health cover, significantly higher than the national average of 55.7%.
+North Willoughby's health outcomes show exceptional results based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
+The area has very low prevalence of common health conditions across all age groups.
+Approximately 81% of North Willoughby's total population (3,614 people) have private health cover, compared to 59.9% in Greater Sydney and a national average of 55.7%.

 Frequently Asked Questions - Health